kuitang/climin/README.md

 The software is tested under Python 2.7 with numpy 1.8, scipy 0.13.
 The tests are run with nosetests.

+KT fork 4 May 2015: Works with Python 3.3 on anaconda (details later...)

 Installation
 ------------